Prizes and Scholarships

 The University of Edinburgh is one of seven universities affiliated with the Penguin Collectors Society.
 Masters students at these universities can apply for the bursary at the dissertation stage through their home institutions.
 Students apply for the bursary as part of the approval of their dissertation proposal in the second semester.
 Successful applicants will be notified by the end of April.
 For more information on the Penguin Collectors Society, see their website:

-The David Laing Student Book Collecting Prize is intended to encourage collecting by undergraduates and graduate students of the University by recognising with a monetary prize a collection formed by a student.
+The David Laing Student Book Collecting Prize is intended to encourage collecting by undergraduates and graduate students of the University by recognising a collection formed by a student.
+The winner will be decided based on the interest, originality, thoughtfulness and creativity of the collection and vision, enthusiasm and persistence of the collector.
 The age, size and monetary value of the collection will not be relevant criteria.
-The collection must consist of not less than ten items, comprising printed books and/or ephemera and/or other printed or handwritten material on a common theme.
-The decision will be made based on the interest, originality, thoughtfulness and creativity of the collection and vision and persistence of the collector.